priyaaank/roadtripp/_trips/himachal-adventure.md

     title: "Hopping over to the North India - Bengaluru to New Delhi"
     date: "3 May 2024"
     featured_image: "/assets/images/himachal/day1-flight.jpg"
     description: "We kicked off our adventure on a Friday, flying from Bengaluru to Delhi.
 The plan was simple: land in Delhi at night, stay overnight, pick up our rental car, and hit the road early the next morning.
 We left for the airport around 2:30 pm, carrying a fair bit of luggage, including a child seat to make the long road trip more comfortable for our younger one.
 Thankfully, IndiGo allowed it as an extra item without any hassle.
 The flight was smooth.
 We kept the kids fed and entertained, and landed in Delhi around 11:00 pm.
 Our hotel, however, was a disappointment.
 The listing had made it seem like it was in Aerocity, but it turned out to be in Mahipalpur, in a dingy part of town.
 Still, since it was just a night halt, we let it slide.
 We settled in, ordered some forgettable food, and got ready to call it a night.
 Meanwhile, I headed out to pick up our rental car from RBTS.
 We had originally booked a Hyundai Exter but were given a Suzuki Fronx instead, same segment and also automatic, so no complaints.
 Given the late hour, I appreciated that someone was available for the handover.
 The car was fairly new, with about 22,000 km on the odometer.
 Apart from a few minor quirks, everything looked good.
 The RBTS team was helpful when I had some questions.
-I got back to the hotel, and we all went to bed, ready to begin our road trip bright and early the next morning between 6–7 am"
+I got back to the hotel, and we all went to bed, ready to begin our road trip bright and early the next morning between 6–7 am<br/><br/>BTW, We would highly recommend <a href='https://www.rbtsselfdrive.com/' target='_new'>RBTS self drive</a> car rental service.
+They have new cars and a wide variety of range.
+The support and service is fantastic. "
     highlights:
       - "✅ Rains and pleasant weather"
       - "✅ Seamless car pickup with RBTS"